 Digital x-rays can help Dr. Gaertner and the rest of the team at Bliss Dental in Miami, FL identifies issues with a child’s tooth and design an appropriate treatment plan.
 There are no chemicals involved with digital x-rays and parents don’t have to worry about them emitting excessive amounts of radiation.

 Infant Oral Care

 Infants, children, and adolescents all have different needs for dental care.
 A lifetime of good oral health begins during the first stages of a child’s life, even before their first teeth appear.
-We believe that patients who are well educated in children’s oral health can better ensure their child’s oral care needs are met.
-Dr. Gaertner suggests bringing a child to our office no later than their first birthday so that he can develop a relationship with parents and provide them with all the advice and resources they need to care for their child’s teeth, gums, and jaw.
+We believe that patients who are well educated in children’s oral health can better ensure their infants’ and children’s dental care needs are met.
+Dr. Gaertner suggests bringing infants to our office no later than their first birthday so that he can develop a relationship with parents and provide them with all the advice and resources they need to care for their child’s teeth, gums, and jaw.

 Fluoride contains fluorine, which is a natural element found in drinking water.
 Fluoride treatments can reduce the risk of tooth decay in children.
-That’s why, they are often recommended in our office to help prevent problems later in life.
+They are often recommended in our office to help prevent problems later in life.

 Sometimes, kids get cavities–it happens.
 We offer tooth-colored fillings so that children can enjoy a more natural appearance.
 A filling procedure involves removing the decayed portion of a child’s tooth and filling it in to protect it from further complications.
-Since we believe the best fillings are no fillings, we educate children on how they can prevent them down the road.
+Since our staff doctors believe the best fillings are no fillings, we educate children on how they can prevent them down the road.

 Nitrous Oxide Dentistry

-Also known as laughing gas, nitrous oxide is a mild, sweet sedative that we like to use reduce anxiety and gag reflexes in children.
+Also known as laughing gas, nitrous oxide is a mild, sweet sedative that we use to reduce anxiety and gag reflexes in children.
 Parents who are worried their child will not be able to handle trips to the dentist because of anxious feelings, bad gag reflexes, or behavioral or developmental problems should know that nitrous oxide can make dentistry tolerable for their child.
 There’s no need for hospital dentistry in order to get safe sedation and the best is pediatric dentistry.
 At Bliss Dental, our priority is safety and comfort for patients of all ages.

 Emergency Dental Care

 Parents know that childhood is unpredictable.
-At any moment, their child can suffer from a toothache, partially dislodged tooth, knocked out tooth, or another type of dental emergency.
+At any moment, their child can suffer from a toothache, partially dislodged tooth, a knocked out tooth or another type of dental emergency.
 Bliss Dental offers emergency pediatric care and can give parents the peace of mind they deserve in knowing they have a go-to dental resource they can turn to at any moment.
 From our welcoming front desk staff to our skilled dental professionals with excellent experience in pediatric dental procedures, everyone on the Bliss Dental team provides support for parents and children during a dental emergency.

 Frequently Asked Questions About Pediatric Dentistry